Buying Used Pool Tables

 Also be aware that quality, brand name tables hold their value over the years and you can often find yourself paying close to retail for one of these tables.
 With all of that being said, there is the odd jewel out there to be found.
 If you have your heart set on finding the deal of a lifetime, flip to the Articles for Sale section of your paper, and use this guide to help you navigate your way through the good and not so good.

-We also sell pre-owned tables here at Everything Billiards, or the occasional floor model, so please check out our Preowned Tables to view current inventory.
+We also sell pre-owned tables here at Everything Billiards, or the occasional floor model, so please check out our preowned tables to view current inventory.
 Rest assured that when purchasing a table from us, just as with our new tables, we only sell products that we have faith in and would be willing to put in our own homes.
-There are certain manufacturers that we stay away from based off of our personal experience with servicing their tables in the past, and we make sure that every used table we purchase from a customer has solid construction, 1” 3- piece slate in great condition, and no major defects.
+There are certain manufacturers that we stay away from based on our personal experience with servicing their tables in the past, and we make sure that every used table we purchase from a customer has solid construction, 1” 3- piece slate in great condition, and no major defects.
 If we need to replace the cushions, we do so, and we generally replace the felt with your choice of color upon purchase.
-We stand behind our tables 100%, and will offer you a 1-Year Warranty on any pre-owned pool table you purchase from Everything Billiards.
+We stand behind our tables 100% and will offer you a one year warranty on any preowned pool table you purchase from Everything Billiards.

 Size & Style

-What size is the room in which your table will be going?
-The size of the room and the table’s surroundings will determine whether a 7-, 8-, or 9-foot table will be most appropriate for your entertainment room.
+What size is the room in which your table will be placed?
+The size of the room and the table’s surroundings will determine whether a 7′, 8′, or 9′ table is most appropriate.
 Check out our Room Requirements section for more details.
 Size does matter, and one of the biggest issues when buying a pool table is settling on the right size for your space.
 If the table is too large for your room, be prepared for cues continually marking, scratching, and banging into the surrounding walls and furniture.
 With that being said, there is usually some leeway if your room size is right on the cusp between a 7- and 8-foot or between an 8- and 9-foot table.
 If the room is simply a few inches short, you can always use a shorter cue or situate the table such that you have more space.
 We recommend allowing between 4.5 and 5 feet on every side of the table – more is better and less means using shorter cues.
 Please Contact Us to discuss your specific area and we can help advise you as to the best fit for your needs.

 Determine the manufacturer and model of the billiard table.
 Most better quality tables will have a nameplate on the head rail or apron (the head rail is at the end of the table where you break).
 Take that information and find out when the table was made and where it was made.
 If the table is very old, keep in mind that different construction techniques and parts may have been used at the time the table was built, even with quality manufacturers still in business.
 Also, if any parts need to be replaced, check to see if that manufacturer still makes a version of the table or has access to the parts used.
 A company like Olhausen, for instance, will be able to replace virtually any part on their older models, as their tables are all custom built in the United States.
 Warranties don’t transfer from the original owner, so this might be an additional cost for you to consider.
 The best way to be sure of a quality table is to buy a proven brand name.
 Watch out for low-end tables made overseas.
 You should see if the seller has the original bill of sale, which will tell you the original purchase price, any discount the seller received, the original warranty, and also the make and model of the table.